mefuller/Finite-Element-Analysis-Codes/README.md

 See the wiki for an introduction and documentation.

 ### Who maintains and contributes to the project
-The project is created an maintained by Nicholas Payne (https://github.com/nickpayne12)
+The project is created an maintained by Nicholas Payne.